 We’re talking about a 40L bag, so that’s a lot of weight to be carrying around.
 That’s why it’s important to go for a more compact, slimmer form factor.

-An added bonus to this is that you won’t be taking up too much space, making you less likely to bother other people.
+A bonus to this is that you won’t be taking up too much space, making you less likely to bother other people.
 We’re sure you’ve experienced having your face or shoulder nicked as you’re waiting for everyone to board the plane.

 Don’t be one of those people.